jharwell/libra/README.rst

 **Can I disable individual features?**
 Yes.
 All major features (sanitizers, coverage, analysis, docs) are opt-in.

+**Does the CLI bundle its own copy of LIBRA?**
+No. The CLI locates an existing LIBRA CMake installation on your system.
+This avoids version conflicts with projects that already manage LIBRA as a CMake dependency.
+Use ``--bootstrap`` for a user-local install if you have not installed LIBRA separately.

+**Do I need the CLI to use LIBRA?**
+No. The CLI is an optional convenience layer.
+All CMake functionality is available without it.
+The main benefit of the CLI is the ``libra init`` scaffolding command, which generates the project skeleton for you instead of copying the Quick Example by hand.

 Requirements
 ============

+**CMake framework (all users)**

 Platform: Linux/Unix, macOS

 Build Tools: CMake >= 3.31

 Compilers: GCC >= 9, Clang >= 14, Intel >= 2025.0

+**CLI (optional)**

+Rust toolchain >= 1.75 (install via `rustup <https://rustup.rs>`_)

+A compatible LIBRA CMake installation (or use ``libra --bootstrap``)